Table of Contents

 5. Cameras placed too far from focus points

-Cameras placed too far from focus points can fail to capture essential details clearly, limiting the effectiveness of the surveillance system.
+Cameras placed too far from focus points can fail to capture essential details clearly, limiting the effectiveness of the security system.
 When cameras are positioned at a distance from key areas, identifying faces, reading license plates, or observing detailed activities becomes challenging.
-This limitation can compromise the security system’s role in monitoring and evidence collection, particularly in areas where detailed surveillance is necessary.
+This limitation can compromise the security system’s role in monitoring and evidence collection, particularly in areas where detailed video monitoring is necessary.

 Placing cameras strategically closer to focus points enhances their ability to capture detailed images.
-Aligning camera placement with surveillance objectives, such as monitoring entry points, cash registers, or sensitive areas, ensures that footage is relevant and detailed.
-This careful planning of camera positions maximizes the surveillance system’s effectiveness in capturing critical information.
+Aligning camera placement with monitoring objectives, such as monitoring entry points, cash registers, or sensitive areas, ensures that footage is relevant and detailed.
+This careful planning of camera positions maximizes the security system’s effectiveness in capturing critical information.

 6. Incorrect camera positioning

-Adjusting camera positions to avoid common pitfalls is essential for effective surveillance.
+Adjusting camera positions to avoid common pitfalls is essential for effective video security.
 Optimal positioning aims to maximize coverage while minimizing obstructions and exposure to direct light.
-By regularly reviewing and adjusting camera angles, users can ensure that their surveillance system provides comprehensive and clear coverage of the monitored areas.
+By regularly reviewing and adjusting camera angles, users can ensure that their security system provides comprehensive and clear coverage of the monitored areas.

 7. Inadequate lighting conditions